It’s Been 3 Years Since My Father Passed. His 401(k) Is Still Out of Reach

 What heirs need to know in 2026

 If you inherit a 401(k), your options and obligations depend on your relationship to the deceased.
 Surviving spouses have the most flexibility.
-They can roll inherited funds into their own retirement accounts, keep the account as an inherited 401(k), or take distributions without the 10% early withdrawal penalty that typically applies before age 59½.
+They can roll inherited funds into their own retirement accounts, keep the account as an inherited 401(k), or take distributions without the 10% early withdrawal penalty that normally applies before age 59½.
 Spouses can also delay required minimum distributions (RMDs) until age 73.

 Take action now